-The Tenure and Promotion Committee will consist of all tenured faculty at the rank of Associate Professor or Professor in the Biomedical Sciences and clinical departments of the University of South Carolina School of Medicine Greenville.
+The Tenure and Promotion Committee will consist of all tenured faculty at the rank of Associate Professor or Professor in the clinical departments of the University of South Carolina School of Medicine.
 All tenured associate professors and tenured professors are eligible to vote on candidates seeking tenure at and/or promotion to the associate professor level.
 All tenured professors are eligible to vote on candidates seeking tenure at and/or promotion to the professor level.
 Faculty members of equal or higher rank may vote on candidates for tenure but only faculty of a higher rank may vote on promotion.
-As the administrator of the department, the Department Chair votes at the chair's level and not with the faculty on tenure and/or promotion requests.
+As the administrator of the department, the Department Chair may either vote with the unit or add a letter of recommendation to the candidate's file.
+He/she may not do both.

-The committee will elect a chair for a two-year term in the spring semester of alternate academic years.
+The committee will elect a chair for a two-year term in the fall semester of alternate academic years.
 The chair must be a tenured professor.
 In the second year of the two-year term the faculty must hold a reaffirming vote and report the results of the vote to the Provost.